terrier-org/terrier-core/doc/learning.md

     bin/terrier batchretrieval -w DPH -t $TE_TOPICS
 ```

-On evaluating the two runs using trec\_eval for Mean Reciprocal Rank, we find a marked increase in effectiveness, despite the deployment of no Web-specific features (such as anchor text, URL or link analysis features).
+On evaluating the two runs using trec\_eval for Mean Reciprocal Rank, we note a marked increase in effectiveness, despite the deployment of no Web-specific features (such as anchor text, URL or link analysis features).

 ```
     bin/terrier trec_eval -m recip_rank $TE_QRELS var/results/DPH_0.res